fieldtrip/website/faq/other/checklist.md

     - /faq/checklist/
 ---

-# Which methodological details should I report in an EEG/MEG manuscript?

 This is a checklist for authors to use it prior to submission of a manuscript, to ensure that the manuscript provides key information.
 It originates from the following paper, which also provides more background on how to report methodological details on MEG and EEG studies.

 {% include markup/yellow %}